The Three Valleys Bars and Restaurants Guide plus Restaurant Review

 For Winter 2021 it is now rebranded La Pomme and now comes under the Maison Tournier umbrella which will probably mean an end to the good value food & drink.

 La Folie Douce in Méribel opened for Winter 2013 with the same formula as it's Val Thorens (and others) formula.
 Like a cabaret show plus cool DJs, expensive drinks and food with too cool for school Saisonnaires & Punters - but somehow it all works.
 The sound system is quality and the party atmosphere generated every day makes it a must visit at least once in a 6 day holiday.
-Even if it is just to watch people pretending to enjoy themselves, taking Selfies in the VIP area along with (allegedly) Russian gangsters and their young "girlfriends".
+Even if it is just to watch people pretending to enjoy themselves in the VIP area, constantly taking selfies trying desperatley to dance in time with the DJ as they drink stupidly priced (minimum spend) drinks with (allegedly) Russian gangsters and their young "girlfriends".

 Lodge Du Village in Méribel Village under new management from Winter 2015 still has plenty of lively Après ski and a great place for a lunch on the sunniest balcony in The Three Valleys too.
 Apres out on the terrace now in a heated, covered area.